Millet is one of the oldest cultivated grains in the world and has been grown

 1. Pearl Millet (Pennisetum glaucum)

-• Characteristics: Pearl millet has a distinctive pearl-like appearance and is one of the most commonly grown millet types.
-It is highly drought-resistant and can thrive in arid climates.
+Other Names: Bajra (India), Bulrush Mill Characteristics: Pearl millet has a distinctive pearl-like appearance and is one of the most commonly grown millet types.
+It is highly drought-resistant and thrives in arid climates.

 2. Finger Millet (Eleusine coracana)

-• Other Names: Ragi (India), Nachni
+Other Names: Ragi (India), Nachni

 3. Foxtail Millet (Setaria italica)

-• Other Names: Kangni (India), Italian Millet
+Other Names: Kangni (India), Italian Millet

-• Characteristics: Known for its slender, cylindrical grains, foxtail millet is one of the oldest cultivated millets.
-It has a slightly sweet flavor.
+Characteristics: Known for its slender, cylindrical grains, foxtail millet is one of the oldest cultivated millets and has a slightly sweet flavor.
+Nutritional Benefits: High in dietary fiber, protein, and B vitamins, foxtail millet is considered beneficial for heart health and weight management.

 4. Proso Millet (Panicum miliaceum)

-• Other Names: Common Millet, White Millet
+Other Names: Common Millet, White Millet

-• Characteristics: Proso millet has a short growing season and is often used in birdseed mixes.
+Characteristics: Proso millet has a short growing season and is often used in birdseed mixes.
 It has a mild, neutral flavor and is gluten-free.

 5. Barnyard Millet (Echinochloa esculenta)

-• Other Names: Sanwa (India), Japanese Millet
+Other Names: Sanwa (India), Japanese Millet

 6. Kodo Millet (Paspalum scrobiculatum)

-• Other Names: Kodon (India), Varagu
+other Names: Kodon (India), Varagu

 7. Little Millet (Panicum sumatrense)

-• Other Names: Samai (India), Small Millet
+Other Names: Samai (India), Small Millet

 8. Sorghum (Sorghum bicolor)

-• Other Names: Jowar (India), Great Millet
+Other Names: Jowar (India), Great Millet

-• Nutritional Benefits: Rich in protein, fiber, and antioxidants.
-Sorghum is gluten-free and has a low glycemic index, making it suitable for those with gluten intolerance and diabetes.
+Nutritional Benefits: Rich in protein, fiber, and antioxidants, sorghum is gluten-free and has a low glycemic index, making it suitable for those with gluten intolerance and diabetes.

 9. Teff (Eragrostis tef)

-• Other Names: Teff Millet
+Other Names: Teff Millet

-• Characteristics: Native to Ethiopia, teff has very small grains and is a staple in Ethiopian cuisine.
+Characteristics: Native to Ethiopia, teff has very small grains and is a staple in Ethiopian cuisine.

 Benefits of millet's